TW-Knrl/Astral-Gen/README.md

 # Astral Gen
 AstralGen SRC.
-AstralGen is made by Kerely (me) and vowzy. https://dsc.gg/astralfn for more info.
+AstralGen is made by Kerely (me) and vowzy. https://dsc.gg/astralfn for more info. plz dont skid tho